Chart Color Schemes

 Lammermoor has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that may affect this region.
-Notable projects include the East West Connector Project, The Shoals Lammermoor Beach development, Nautica Breeze initiative, and the Yeppoon Aquatic Centre Facilities Upgrade.
-Details of these projects are outlined below for relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area: East West Connector Project, The Shoals Lammermoor Beach, Nautica Breeze, and Yeppoon Aquatic Centre Facilities Upgrade.

 Professional plan users can use the search below to filter and access additional projects.